-The Company currently leases 49 senior living communities from certain real estate investment trusts ("REITs").
+The Company currently leases 50 senior living communities from certain real estate investment trusts ("REITs").
 The lease terms are generally for 10-15 years with renewal options for 5-20 years at the Company's option.
 Under these lease agreements the Company is responsible for all operating costs, maintenance and repairs, insurance and property taxes.

-As of December 31, 2011, the Company leased ten senior living facilities (collectively the "Ventas Lease Agreements"), from Ventas Healthcare Properties, Inc. ("Ventas").
-The Ventas Lease Agreements each have an initial term of approximately ten years, with two five-year renewal extensions available at the Company's option.
-The initial lease rate under each of the Ventas Lease Agreements range from 7.75% to 8% and are subject to certain conditional escalation clauses which will be recognized when probable or incurred.
-The initial terms on the Ventas Lease Agreements expire on various dates through January 2018.
-The Company incurred \$2.2 million in lease acquisition costs related to the Ventas Lease Agreements.
-These deferred lease acquisition costs are being amortized over the initial 10-year lease terms and are included in facility lease expense in the Company's statement of income.
-The Company accounts for each of the Ventas Lease Agreements as an operating lease.
+As of December 31, 2012, the Company leased 11 senior living facilities (collectively the "Ventas Lease Agreements"), from Ventas.
+During the second quarter of fiscal 2012, the Company closed the Ventas Lease Transaction which resulted in modification to the Ventas Lease Agreements.
+All of the leased communities in the Ventas lease portfolio were modified to be coterminous, expiring on September 30, 2020, with two five-year renewal extensions available at the Company's option.
+The initial lease rate under each of the Ventas Lease Agreements range from 6.75% to 8% and are subject to certain conditional escalation clauses which will be recognized when probable or incurred.
+The Company incurred \$3.0 million in lease acquisition costs related to the Ventas Lease Agreements.
+These deferred lease acquisition costs are being amortized over the lease terms and are included in facility lease expense in the Company's Consolidated Statement of Operations and Comprehensive (Loss) Income.
+The Company accounts for nine of the Ventas Lease Agreements as an operating lease and two as a capital lease and financing obligation.

-As of December 31, 2011, the Company leased 15 senior living facilities (collectively the "HCP Lease Agreements"), from HCP, Inc. ("HCP").
+As of December 31, 2012, the Company leased 15 senior living facilities (collectively the "HCP Lease Agreements"), from HCP, Inc. ("HCP").
 The HCP Lease Agreements each have an initial term of ten years, with two 10-year renewal extensions available at the Company's option.
 The initial lease rate under the HCP Lease Agreements range from 7.25% to 8% and are subject to certain conditional escalation clauses, which will be recognized when probable or incurred.
 The initial terms on the HCP Lease Agreements expire on various dates through October 2018.
 The Company incurred \$1.5 million in lease acquisition costs related to the HCP Lease Agreements.
-These deferred lease acquisition costs are being amortized over the initial 10-year lease terms and are included in facility lease expense in the Company's statement of income.
+These deferred lease acquisition costs are being amortized over the initial 10-year lease terms and are included in facility lease expense in the Company's Consolidated Statement of Operations and Comprehensive (Loss) Income.
 The Company accounts for each of the HCP Lease Agreements as an operating lease.

-As of December 31, 2011, the Company leased 24 senior living facilities (collectively the "HCN Lease Agreements"), from HCN.
+As of December 31, 2012, the Company leased 24 senior living facilities (collectively the "HCN Lease Agreements"), from HCN.
 The HCN Lease Agreements each have an initial term of 15 years, with one 15-year renewal extension available at the Company's option.
 The initial lease rate under the HCN Lease Agreements range from 7.25% to 8.5% and are subject to certain conditional escalation clauses, which will be recognized when probable or incurred.
 The initial terms on the HCN Lease Agreements expire on various dates through April 2026.
 The Company incurred \$2.1 million in lease acquisition costs related to the HCN Lease Agreements.
-These deferred lease acquisition costs are being amortized over the initial 15-year lease terms and are included in facility lease expense in the Company's statement of income.
+These deferred lease acquisition costs are being amortized over the initial 15-year lease terms and are included in facility lease expense in the Company's Consolidated Statement of Operations and Comprehensive (Loss) Income.
 The Company accounts for each of the HCN Lease Agreements as an operating lease.

-The following table summarizes each of the Company's lease agreements (dollars in millions):
+The following table summarizes each of the Company's lease agreements as of December 31, 2012 (dollars in millions):